Knowledge at your fingertips

 A magical place to study

-It’s just a short trip to the University’s John Rylands Library, a magical place to study.
+It’s just a short trip to the University’s John Rylands Research Institute and Library, a magical place to study.
 I feel very privileged to be able to work in this acclaimed neo-Gothic building – which has the added benefit of being in the heart of the bustling Deansgate area.

 There are so many spaces, offering different working environments.
 Try out as many as possible and see what suits you.
 While the libraries are filled with books, they also offer an abundance of online resources.
 Beyond that, Manchester offers study support ranging from academic writing workshops to mindfulness sessions and everything in between.